Loestrin Birth Control Pills

 If you missed three or more Loestrin 24 blue or white pills in a row:

 Your menstrual cycle will likely be thrown off and you may not have your period this month.
 Contact your doctor or Physician if you miss 2 periods in a row because you may become pregnant.
 Throw out the remainder of the pack and start a new one.
-Use backup birth control for 1 month to ensure you do not become pregnant.
+Use backup birth control for 7 days while taking the pill every day to ensure you do not become pregnant.

 Please note that the above actions are a guideline only.
 Since every person is different, products and symptoms may vary, so follow the steps provided on your birth control package for the specific steps you should take.

 If you frequently forget to take your birth control pills as directed, contact your doctor and consider switching to another form of birth control.

 If you miss a reminder pill (brown pill) during the 7 day cycle it will have no effect, just skip it and continue with the rest of the pack until empty.

 If you overdose on Loestrin, by taking more doses than your doctor recommends, you may experience severe nausea, vomiting, unusual vaginal bleeding, and other negative effects.
 Contact your doctor to discuss further.

 If you are experiencing severe pain, passing out or having trouble breathing, call 911 for emergency attention.
 Otherwise, US residents should call the Poison Help line at 1 (800) 222-1222.
 Canada residents should call a provincial poison control centre.